stefanbc/Coderbits-Profiler/Readme.md

 3. Activate the `Coderbits Profiler` plugin.
 4. Visit `Settings` and adjust your configuration.
 5. Add the `Coderbits Profiler` widget to your website.
+6. (Optional) Add the `Coderbits Profiler` shortcode `[coderbits data="TYPE_OF_DATA"]` to a page or post
-6. View your site.
+7. View your site.
-7. Adjust the CSS of your theme as needed, to make everything pretty.
+8. Adjust the CSS of your theme as needed, to make everything pretty.

 Manifest
 ------